 Can premature birth be prevented?

 Some risk factors can’t be changed.
-But you can take certain steps to lower your risk of having a premature birth:
+But you can take certain steps to lower your risk of having a premature baby:

 - Don’t smoke.
 If you do, quit now.
-For help, speak to your doctor for support.
+Talk with your doctor about how to do it.

-- Go to your doctor for prenatal care as soon as you suspect you’re pregnant.
+- Go to your doctor for prenatal care as soon as you think you’re pregnant.
 Keep all your appointments throughout your pregnancy.

-- Get treated for any chronic conditions you may have.
+- Be treated for any chronic conditions you have.

 - Know the signs.
-If you think you may be in labor, call your doctor immediately.
+If you think you may be in labor, call your doctor right away.
 Signs of labor include:

 Things to consider

 Certain vision and hearing issues are more common in premature babies.
 Crossed eyes (or strabismus), for example, will often go away on its own.
 Retinopathy of prematurity (ROP), a condition in which the small blood vessels in the eye grow abnormally, can occur in babies who were born at or before 32 weeks of pregnancy.
 Ask your doctor if you should take your baby to an eye doctor.

 Premature babies are also more likely to have hearing issues.
 Speak to your doctor if your baby fails to react to loud noises.

 Your doctor will also pay careful attention to your baby’s developmental milestones.
-Motor skills like smiling, sitting, and walking will be closely monitored as he grows.
+Motor skills like smiling, sitting, and walking will be closely monitored as they grow.